todotresde/sfi3/README.md

 ## Building for production

-To optimize the sfi3 application for production, run:
+To optimize the mms application for production, run:

     ./gradlew -Pprod clean bootRepackage